taunsquared/graphic-novel-thesis/ComicBookScript/2019-02-09_Script-Milestone2.md

 Asoka looks down at Mawé and squirell monkey, sleeping so peacefully in Min's lap, face full of fear.

-Asoka: **"*But...what if you fail, or get caught?
-What if the World Government tries to wipe out the Automata, like they're trying to do to the Biononymous?*"**
+Asoka: **"But...what if you fail, or get caught?
+What if the World Government tries to wipe out the Automata, like they're trying to do to the Biononymous?"**

 Min looks down at Mawé and gently cups his little chubby face.